In This Article

 Maximizing Social Security Benefits

 Waiting to claim Social Security benefits can be smart.
-You get a higher monthly benefit if you wait until your full retirement age of 70 to claim.
-It could be as much as 76% more than if you start at age 62!
+You get a higher monthly retirement benefit if you wait until your full retirement at age 70 to claim.
+It could be as much as 76% more than if you start early as age 62!
 If you are married, this is even better news.

 Pros of Maximizing Social Security Benefits